Raspberry Bread & Butter Pudding with White Chocolate

 - 1 vanilla pod

-- 3 tablespoons caster sugar / superfine sugar
+- 3 tbsp caster sugar / superfine sugar

-- half loaf sliced bread (I used Hovis best of both medium thickness)
+- 400 g medium sliced bread around 9 slices, I used Hovis best of both

-- salted butter softened plus extra for greasing
+- 9 tsp salted butter softened plus extra for greasing

 - 100 g white chocolate chips